edyson1202/LightBox/README.md

 ## How to build

+This project is meant to be built for Windows using Visual Studio 2022

 - Clone the repository recursively using the `git clone https://github.com/edyson1202/LightBox --recursive` command, to clone the submodules as well
 - Install Visual Studio 2022
 - Install the Vulkan SKD